DEFRA/hapi-govuk-examples/front-end-examples/frontend-example-2/README.md

 ```

 ### Create your view
-The view hello-world.njk needs to be created in the "views" folder to match the view specified above.
+The view home.njk needs to be created in the "views" folder to match the view specified above.

 Create the "views" folder to store your views
 ```console
 foo@bar:~$ mkdir views
 ```

-Now create your first view by creating the file views/hello-world.njk with the following content
+Now create your first view by creating the file views/home.njk with the following content
 ```twig
 {% extends "govuk/template.njk" %}